 The IC contains internal registers to control the various operating parameters, modes, and interrupt characteristics.
 These commands are sent and status is read via 8-bit SPI commands.
-The IC uses the last eight bits in a SPI transfer, so devices can be daisy-chained.
-The first three bits in a SPI word can be considered to be the command, with the trailing five bits being the data.
+The IC uses the last eight bits in an SPI transfer, so devices can be daisy-chained.
+The first three bits in an SPI word can be considered to be the Command with the trailing five bits being the data.

-The SPI logic generates a framing error and ignore the SPI message if the number of received bits is not eight or not a multiple of eight.
-After RSTB, the first SPI result returned is status register 0.
+The SPI logic generates a framing error and ignore the SPI message if the number of received bits is not eight or if it is not a multiple of eight.
+After RST, the first SPI result returned is Status Register 0.

 Table 8.
-Command list
+Command List

 Command Name Description 000x xxxx NULL These commands are used to read IC status.
 These commands do not change any internal IC status.
-Returns status register 0-3, depending on sub command.
+Returns Status Register 0-3, depending on sub command.
 0010 xxxx MASK0 Sets a portion of the interrupt mask using lower four bits of command.
-A "1" bit enables interrupt generation for that flag.
+A "1" bit enables interrupt generation for this flag.
 INT remains asserted if uncleared faults are still present.
-Returns status register 0.
+Returns Status Register 0.
 0011 xxxx MASK1 Sets a portion of the interrupt mask using lower four bits of command.
 A "1" bit enables interrupt generation for this flag.
 INT remains asserted if uncleared faults are still present.
-Returns status register 0.
-010x xxxx Mode Enables desat/phase error mode.
-Enables fullon mode.
+Returns Status Register 0.
+010x xxxx Mode Enables Desat/Phase Error mode.
+Enables FULLON mode.
 Locks further mode changes.
-Returns status register 0.
+Returns Status Register 0.
 0110 xxxx CLINT0 Clears a portion of the fault latch corresponding to MASK0 using lower four bits of command.
 A 1 bit clears the interrupt latch for this flag.
 INT remains asserted if other unmasked faults are still present.
-Returns status register 0.
+Returns Status Register 0.
 0111 xxxx CLINT1 Clears a portion of the fault latch corresponding to MASK1 using lower four bits of command.
 A 1 bit clears the interrupt latch for this flag.
 INT remains asserted if other unmasked faults are still present.
-Returns status register 0.
+Returns Status Register 0.
 100x xxxx DEADTIME Set deadtime with calibration technique.
-Returns status register 0.
+Returns Status Register 0.